Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

-where $\eta$ is a parameter of the augmentation that defines the step size to move in the direction identified by the Jacobian matrix.
-By repeating these three steps: querying Oracle for a label, training the substitute model, and generating a synthetic dataset, an adversary can create a substitute model that can mimic the Oracle decision behavior.
-Adversarial samples are generated using any white-box attack upon obtaining the substitute model.
-Such samples can also evade the classifier of the Oracle following the transferability property of adversarial attacks.
+\textbf{Practical black-box attack \cite{papernot2017practical}:} Papernot et al. demonstrate the first black-box attack that fooled a remotely hosted model (Oracle).
+By repeating three steps: querying Oracle for a label, training a substitute model, and generating a synthetic dataset, an adversary can create a substitute model that can mimic the Oracle decision behavior.
+Adversarial samples are generated using any attacks on the substitute model.
+Such samples can evade the classifier of the Oracle following the transferability property of adversarial attacks.

-\textbf{ZOO attack: } In \cite{chen2017zoo}, Chen et al. propose the zeroth-order optimization attack (ZOO) for both text and image dataset.
-This attack does not use a substitute model for generating adversarial samples.
-Instead, it approximates the gradient of the target model by using the information of input and confidence scores provided by the output.
-Similar to \cite{carlini2017towards}, they state the following objective function as the optimization goal.

-subject to $x \in [0,1]^n$.
-The expression for $f(x,t)$ of Equation \ref{eqn:cwfx} is modified to suit a black box attack by including the output of the classifier ($F(x)$) in place of logits $Z(x)$:

-ZOO are derivative-free methods and use the value of objective function at two close points $f(x+h)$ and $f(x-h)$ to estimate gradients.
+\textbf{Universal Adversarial Perturbation (UAP) \cite{moosavi2017universal}:} These perturbations are input-agnostic, meaning that instead of designing perturbations for each individual input image, this method discovers a single perturbation that can cause misclassification in the majority of images within a given dataset.
+UAP aggregates perturbations for several input instances and conducts a sample-specific attack to construct a sample-agnostic UAP.

-\textbf{Generative attack:} In \cite{zhao2018generating}, Zhao et al. use generative adversarial network (GAN)\cite{goodfellow2014generative} for producing adversarial samples.
-The generator is trained to learn a data generating distribution mimicking input $x$ from random vectors $z \in R^d$.
+\textbf{Generative attack \cite{zhao2018generating}:} Zhao et al. use GAN \cite{goodfellow2014generative} for producing adversarial samples.
+The generator is trained to learn a data-generating distribution mimicking input $x$ from random vectors $z \in R^d$.
 Using an inverter network ($I$), the input sample is mapped to the generator labeled with incorrect output.
 Mathematically, the adversarial sample is given by:

-such that $f(G_\theta (z'))\neq f(x)$.
+such that $F(G_\theta (z'))\neq f(x)$.
 This approach utilizes input instances for creating adversarial samples and does not depend on an attack algorithm.

+\textbf{Real-world adversarial attacks:} Few works have demonstrated the vulnerability of deep learning models in real-world environments.
+Sharif et al. \cite{sharif2016accessorize} designed adversarial eyeglasses using an optimization framework similar to L-BFGS that can evade face recognition systems.
+Evtimov et al. \cite{evtimov2017robust} proposed Robust Physical Perturbation ($RP_2$), which demonstrated that adding posters and stickers to existing real-life images like traffic signs can easily fool a deep learning model.
+Similar to this, Brown et al. \cite{brown2017adversarial} came up with an input-agnostic adversarial patch that causes a classifier to misclassify an input when the patch is present in the image.